OlofHarrysson/sticker/markdown/installation.md

 {.is-info}

 ## Easy Installation - Docker
 The easiest way to run Butler is through Docker.
 You can get [Docker Desktop](https://www.docker.com/get-started) for Mac at their website.
-See [Advanced Installation](TODO) if you wish to install the program differently.
+See [Custom Installation](##Custom Installation) below if you wish to install the program differently.

 ### Project Setup
 > Not a developer?
 The [installation video](TODO) might help